 1. Understand 'Success' Means

 The way your success is measured is by the number of viewers you get onto your channel.
-No matter what kind of content you upload, whether it’s about music, educational, when you turn viewers into subscribers, dedicated fans and supporters, that is how you can measure your success and how you can get as many new people through the door and make them stick around because they love what you do and what value you are to them.
-We are going more in depth in the other stages in this article about analytics and measurements.
+No matter what kind of content you upload, whether it's about music, education, when you turn viewers into subscribers, dedicated fans, and supporters, that is how you can measure your success and how you can get as many new people through the door and make them stick around because they love what you do and what value you are to them.
+We are going more in-depth in the other stages of this article about analytics and measurements.

 3. Make Your YouTube Videos